-We’ve partnered with the Dartmouth Center for the Advancement of Learning (DCAL), to encourage Dartmouth faculty/instructors to use more open educational resources (OER).
+We’ve partnered with the Dartmouth Center for the Advancement of Learning (DCAL) to help instructors to replace expensive course materials with open educational resources (OER).

 - Reduce the cost of textbooks and other course materials

 - Produce materials that are more engaging and customizable, and better support course learning objectives

 - Share materials openly with the international teaching and learning community

 - OER creation ($2,000) – For projects that create a new open educational resource for use in a Dartmouth course.
 Some examples may include development of an openly licensed video series or open course lecture notes.

 - OER adoption and adaption ($1,000) – For projects that adopt or adapt an existing open educational resource to replace a traditional textbook or other paid resource in a Dartmouth course.
 Some examples may include adopting an open textbook (e.g. from OpenStax) or a free, open system for homework.

 Funding can be used at the discretion of the project leaders for such expenses as software, technology, wages for student assistants, licensing fees, and professional travel.

 Eligible projects must:

 - Be directed by Dartmouth instructors